kyma-incubator/compass/docs/compass/03-01-security.md

 #### Consumer-Provider Flows
 As mentioned above, there are use cases where you can manage Compass resources from a different multi-tenant system, which shares the same tenancy model and knows the external tenant IDs, which are also used by Compass.
 In this case, Compass trusts those systems and allows them to manage resources on behalf of the user.
 The following options are valid for this flow:
 - The multi-tenant system is represented as an Integration System.
 In this case, the consumer tenant is specified in the `Tenant` header.
 The scopes which are granted to the request, are the ones assigned to integration systems, by default.
 They are granted by the context provider, mentioned above.
 - The multi-tenant system is represented as a Runtime.
+In this case there are two context providers that could extract the consumer tenant along with other properties:
-In this case, the second context provider that matches is a custom authenticator, where the consumer tenant is part of a JWT, along with the scopes that are granted.
+    - One of the context provider that matches is a custom authenticator, where the consumer tenant is part of a JWT, along with the scopes that are granted.
 The scopes are taken from the context provider in this case.
+    - And the second option is through `consumer context provider` that instead of using JWT token, the necessary information is provided in `user_context` header and extracted from there.

 Both cases feature two context providers, which are used in a pair.
 One of context providers must be an externally-issued certificate context provider.
 It extracts the provider tenant ID from the certificate.
 Later on, Compass checks if the provider tenant has access to the consumer tenant.
 For more information, see the [Authentication Flows](03-01-security.md#authentication-flows) section in this document.